Skip to Content

 • 2 cups broccoli

-• 4-5 stalks of celery, cut into 3” sticks
+• 4 stalks celery cut into 3” sticks

-• 2 sleeves of Ritz Crackers
+• 2 sleeves Ritz Crackers

 • ½ cup cube cheese

-• ½ cup baby radishes, cut into thin rounds
+• ½ cup baby radishes cut into thin rounds

-• ⅓ cup baby carrots
+• cup baby carrots

-• Half a cucumber, cut into thin rounds
+• 1/2 cucumber cut into thin rounds

-• 1 red bell pepper, thinly chopped
+• 1 red bell pepper thinly chopped

 • ½ pint grape tomatoes

-• 3-4 pitted kalamata olives
+• 3 pitted kalamata olives

 For the Dill Vegetable Dip: